secinto/elasticPusher/README.md

 Description
 ----
 elasticPusher is a GO client tool which pushes specified files to logstash.
 Different file types can be processed.
-Currently JSONL and RAW.
+Currently JSONL and RESPONSE and RAW.
 RAW can currently be used for any file type which is not JSON based.
-It is wrapped into an "interaction" JSON container, mostly used for storing HTTP request/responses.
+It is wrapped into an
+"interaction" JSON container.
+RESPONSE is used for the response output saved by HTTPX, this is parsed into a more useful structure, for better readability.

 # Installation Instructions